-If you want to create a JDBC connection pool Yo ou'll be responsible for For JDBC drivers that are preconfigured for exteNd 1 Starting the Add JDBC Connection Pool Wizard 2 Specifying a preconfigured or user- specified driver 3 Specifying the pool name 4 Specifying the JDBC driver and URL 5 Specifying data source configuration properties 6 Specifying connection and timeout properties

-If you want to create a JDBC connection pool Yo ou'll be responsible for For JDBC 1.0 user-defined drivers 1 Starting the Add JDBC Connection Pool Wizard 2 Specifying a preconfigured or user- specified driver 3 Specifying the JDBC version 4 Specifying the pool name 5 Specifying the JDBC driver and URL 6 Specifying data source configuration properties 7 Specifying connection and timeout properties For JDBC 2.0 user-defined drivers 1 Starting the Add JDBC Connection Pool Wizard 2 Specifying a preconfigured or user- specified driver 3 Specifying the JDBC version 4 Specifying the data source information 5 Specifying the pool name 6 Specifying data source configuration properties 7 Specifying connection and timeout properties
+If you want to create a JDBC connection pool You'll be responsible for For JDBC drivers that are 1 Starting the Add JDBC Connection Pool Wizard preconfigured for exteNd 2 Specifying a preconfigured or user-specified driver 3 Specifying the pool name 4 Specifying the JDBC driver and URL 5 Specifying data source configuration properties 6 Specifying connection and timeout properties For JDBC 1.0 user-defined drivers 1 Starting the Add JDBC Connection Pool Wizard 2 Specifying a preconfigured or user-specified driver 3 Specifying the JDBC version 4 Specifying the pool name 5 Specifying the JDBC driver and URL 6 Specifying data source configuration properties 7 Specifying connection and timeout properties For JDBC 2.0 user-defined drivers 1 Starting the Add JDBC Connection Pool Wizard 2 Specifying a preconfigured or user-specified driver 3 Specifying the JDBC version 4 Specifying the data source information 5 Specifying the pool name 6 Specifying data source configuration properties 7 Specifying connection and timeout properties

-^{} A preconfigured driver is a driver for which the application server provides a higher level of service.
+A preconfigured driver is a driver for which the application server provides a higher level of service.
 For preconfigured drivers, the application server knows how to handle error codes returned by the driver and can also work around bugs in the driver.